jinhojang6/jinhojang6/README.md

 **Also..**
 - Organized [ETHCon Korea](https://genesis.ethcon.kr/contributors.en.html), a non-profit Ethereum developer conference for Koreans, in 2019 and 2020

-- Teaching English to Korean developers
+- Teaching English to Korean developers and coding to students

 Thank you for visiting my profile.
 I hope you have a great day!

+- 📫 Email: jinhojang1455@gmail.com